jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2019-09-02-AR Navigation for the Visually Impaired.md

     title: "Figure 10 - Distance Detection to Object 4 (Backpack) "
     weight: 10
 ---
-The purpose of the study was to evaluate the accuracy of Augmented Reality Software Development Kit (SDK), **ARKit’s** *Ray-casting* as an approach to detect how far real-world objects are in an indoor environment.
-The aim was to explore the feasibility of combining *Cloud Computing* with **ARKit's** *SDK* for the purpose of obstacle avoidance and navigation for the blind using an **iOS** (*Apple* mobile operating system) mobile device.
+The purpose of the study was to evaluate the accuracy of Augmented Reality Software Development Kit (SDK), **ARKit**’s *Ray-casting* as an approach to detect how far real-world objects are in an indoor environment.
+The aim was to explore the feasibility of combining *Cloud Computing* with **ARKit**’s *SDK* for the purpose of obstacle avoidance and navigation for the blind using an **iOS** (*Apple* mobile operating system) mobile device.

 <h2 class="text-underline">Methodology</h2>

-Augmented Reality **ARKit** *Ray-Casting* was used to detect real-world objects and place *virtual Marker GameObjects* as way points for navigation in an *AR scene*. **Unity** *Physics Ray-Casting* was used to detect the user’s previously placed Markers while audio and vibration cues give information to the user to aid in navigating the environment. **Placenote’s** *Cloud-based mapping engine* was used to provide a consistent method to store the positions of Marker objects in the *AR rendered environment*.
+Augmented Reality **ARKit** *Ray-Casting* was used to detect real-world objects and place *virtual Marker GameObjects* as way points for navigation in an *AR scene*. **Unity** *Physics Ray-Casting* was used to detect the user’s previously placed Markers while audio and vibration cues give information to the user to aid in navigating the environment. **Placenote***’s *Cloud-based mapping engine* was used to provide a consistent method to store the positions of Marker objects in the *AR rendered environment*.

 In similar, Monocular camera Depth estimation projects, methods have been used that involved image size ratio comparison upon movement, predictions based on semantic information and image to keyframe matching.
 Most related projects of mobile device navigation solutions have required external sensors, embedded beacon placement, pre-exiting building plans to familiarise the device to the environment.

 <h2 class="text-underline">Background Work</h2>

-### Augmented Reality
+### Augmented Reality (AR)
 Spatial computing is a way a human can interact with a device that stores and manipulates references to real objects [15].
 Augmented reality is a form of Spatial computing that works on two fundamental concepts, identifying features [16] and being able to track and recognize the environment from camera frames.
 In AR, devices use a process called Simultaneous Localization and Mapping (SLAM) to know more about its position in the world.

 SLAM is a popular model used in robotics for autonomy.
 Landmarks are detected using sensors and these are compared with a map to localize the robot while trying to add other detected landmarks to the map according to Shelley [17].